UnderwaterApps/overlap2d-runtime-haxeflixel/README.md

 add(sl.getRoot());
 ```

-To learn more start be our Getting Started guide in [WIKI](https://github.com/UnderwaterApps/overlap2d-runtime-haxeflixel/wiki)
+Learn more by reading getting started guide from our [wiki](https://github.com/UnderwaterApps/overlap2d-runtime-haxeflixel/wiki)

 ##**How to Contribute**